 Welcome to the Wonderful Year 5 Webpage

-This half term’s Learning Journey is Lost in Space!
+This half term’s Learning Journey is The Life of the Buddha!

 Please practise these words as much as possible with your children at home!

 This week’s book review is brought to you by Haleema in 5R:

 The Poetry Zone – 5*